syntasso/kratix-docs/docs/_partials/_enhancing-a-promise.md

 1. ✅&nbsp;&nbsp;Acquired a base Promise
 1. ✅&nbsp;&nbsp;Changed the Promise so that _the user who wants a Postgres_ knows they need to include their `costCentre` name when they make their request to the platform
-1. ✅&nbsp;&nbsp;Changed the Promise so that _the Worker Cluster_ Operator that creates the Resource knows to apply the new `costCentre` label `costCentre`
+1. ✅&nbsp;&nbsp;Changed the Promise so that _the operator dependency_ that creates the Resource knows to apply the new `costCentre` label `costCentre`
 1. ✅&nbsp;&nbsp;Changed the Promise so that _the Workflow_ knows how to add the user's `costCentre` to the request for the Postgres
 1. ✅&nbsp;&nbsp;Installed the modified Promise on your platform
 1. ✅&nbsp;&nbsp;Checked it works: make a request to your platform for a Postgres Resource